Learn Hangul: The Easy Guide to Stop Stalling and Start Reading!

 Hangul syllables are usually just composed of two or three elements.
 The three-letter syllables are the most common and are usually in the consonant-vowel-consonant pattern.

-The second or final consonant is called the batchim.
-The batchim is important in terms of pronunciation because some letters might change their sound when written as the batchim or the final consonant.
+The second or final consonant is called the 받침 .
+The 받침 is important in terms of pronunciation because some letters might change their sound when written as the final consonant.

-For example, the ieung (ㅇ), which is a silent letter when used at the beginning of the block, will take on the NG sound when used as a final consonant.
-For instance, the syllable 앙 is read as ang: The first consonant is silent, but the final consonant is NG.
+For example, the ㅇ, which is a silent letter when used at the beginning of the block, will take on the NG sound when used as a final consonant.
+Likewise, the syllable 앙 is read as ang: the first consonant is silent, but the final consonant is NG.

 So, now you have the beginnings of your Hangul learning journey.
 You now know the basics of Hangul, its consonants and vowels.
-There’s still a lot to go, but at least you’ll now look less mortified when faced with those formerly inscrutable blocks of squares and circles.
+There’s still a lot to go, but at least you’ll now be less mortified with those (formerly) inscrutable blocks of squares and circles.

 Hope you don’t forget the memory aids we’ve built up in this piece.